LineRate/ssh-perf/README.md

 ```

-Usage: node index.js <user> <host> <password> [options]
+Usage: node ssh-perf <user> <host> [options]

 user     The user to log in as
 host     The host to log in to
-password     The password to log in with

 Options:
    --port INT                       The port to connect to (22)  [22]
+   --password                       The password to log in with  []
+   --key PATH                       The private key to log in with  []
    -m STRING, --mode STRING         The mode of testing (connections,execs,sftp,scp,max-connections)  [connections]
    -c INT, --concurrency INT        How many requests can be open simultaneously  [1]
    -p INT, --processes INT          How many processes to run in  [1]